yilmazustuntas/Bash-Based-Automatic-Ping-for-IP-Addresses/README.md

 2.3  Run the program using the "./ping.sh" command.

 # LICENSE
-This project is licensed under the [MIT License][0].
-Please check the license file for details.
+This project is licensed under the MIT License.
+Please check the [license file][0] for details.

 [0]:https://github.com/yilmazustuntas/Bash-Based-Automatic-Ping-for-IP-Addresses/blob/main/LICENSE